History of entropy: Relation to living systems

-Without this correction Schrödinger claimed that statistical thermodynamics would predict one thousand mutations per million replications, and ten mutations per hundred replications following the rule for square root of n, far more mutations than actually occur.
+Without this correction Schrödinger claimed that statistical mechanics would predict one thousand mutations per million replications, and ten mutations per hundred replications following the rule for square root of n, far more mutations than actually occur.

 Schrödinger's separation of random and non-random energy states is one of the few explanations for why entropy could be low in the past, but continually increasing now.
-It has been proposed as an explanation of localized decrease of entropy in radiant energy focusing in parabolic reflectors and during dark current in diodes, which would otherwise be in violation of Statistical Thermodynamics.
+It has been proposed as an explanation of localized decrease of entropy in radiant energy focusing in parabolic reflectors and during dark current in diodes, which would otherwise be in violation of statistical mechanics.

 Information theory

 An analog to thermodynamic entropy is information entropy.
 In 1948, while working at Bell Telephone Laboratories, electrical engineer Claude Shannon set out to mathematically quantify the statistical nature of "lost information" in phone-line signals.
 To do this, Shannon developed the very general concept of information entropy, a fundamental cornerstone of information theory.
 Although the story varies, initially it seems that Shannon was not particularly aware of the close similarity between his new quantity and earlier work in thermodynamics.
 In 1939, however, when Shannon had been working on his equations for some time, he happened to visit the mathematician John von Neumann.
 During their discussions, regarding what Shannon should call the "measure of uncertainty" or attenuation in phone-line signals with reference to his new information theory, according to one source:

 According to another source, when von Neumann asked him how he was getting on with his information theory, Shannon replied:

 In 1948 Shannon published his seminal paper A Mathematical Theory of Communication, in which he devoted a section to what he calls Choice, Uncertainty, and Entropy.
 In this section, Shannon introduces an H function of the following form: